walterwhite-69/walterwhite-69/README.md

-# 🎨 vibin' & designin'
+# 🎨 Vibin' & designin'

 Hey there!
 I'm **walter** — a small designer and student who codes for the vibe.
 Smol 🤏 Developer |